Richard-Gnitnub/Track-Builder-Flask/README.md

   - Generate a report detailing identified problems.
   - Apply automated repairs or skip repairs based on user preference.
 - Include user-selectable parameters, such as **checkboxes** to skip inspection or repair for external workflows.
-- Reintroduce specialized features like Flat Bottom Rail, support to other localisations.
+- Reintroduce specialized features like chaired track and snap-fit designs after validating the core engine.

 ## END STATE:

-A Flask-based, modular, and maintainable track design engine that generates STL files for REA-standard bullhead rail track, including chairs and timbers, supported by a SQLite database for flexible data management.
+A FastAPI-based, modular, and maintainable track design engine that generates STL files for REA-standard bullhead rail track, including chairs and timbers, supported by a SQLite database for flexible data management.
 The rail itself is intended to be added manually by the user after 3D printing.

 ## REFERENCE:
 https://github.com/Richard-Gnitnub/Templot5/blob/main/dxf_unit.pas